s-ol/magmon/README.md

 Elevated privileges may be required to access the lidswitch or grab the keyboard focus.

 ### "standalone"
-*Magmon* comes with a convenient CLI for defining rules on the commandline.
+*Magmon* comes with a convenient CLI for defining rules on the command-line.

     usage: magmon.py [-h] [-l LID] [-k KBRD] [-u USER] [-p [PYTHON_RULE [PYTHON_RULE ...]]]